Skip to content

 3. Carries out, explains and interprets policies, rules and procedures with respect to specialized recreational activities; Participates with neighborhood activity interest groups and other agencies serving the city in interpreting recreation and specialty programs to the general public.

-7. Maintains records and reports; may assist in the preparation of the annual operating budget; may plan and conduct in-service training classes; prepares or directs the preparation of statistical reports on attendance and public interest in various specialized recreation programs.
+7. Maintains records and reports; may assist in the preparation of the annual operating budget; may plan and conduct in-service training classes; prepares or directs the preparation of statistical reports on attendance and public interest in various specialized recreation pro-grams.

-IMPORTANT AND ESSENTIAL KNOWLEDGES, SKILLS, AND ABILITIES
+KNOWLEDGE, SKILLS, AND ABILITIES

 MINIMUM QUALIFICATIONS